chpxu/dotfiles/README.md

 - [x] Swaylock does not work unless it is a system package.
 This is a known upstream issue.
 ### VSCode
-1. Ensure that VSCode has already created `$HOME/.config/Code`.
-It might not be `Code`, but `Code - OSS` or `Code - Insiders` instead.
-2. Copy the files in `dotfiles/Code` to the same locations in your home

 Self-advertisement: install my theme [Firefox Quantum Themes](https://marketplace.visualstudio.com/items?itemName=beastdestroyer.firefox-quantum-themes) :)